-Netflix produces such a wealth of original content that even though it occasionally misses the mark there’s enough good stuff to bury the misfires, while a significant catalogue of non-original TV shows and films pads out the platform’s library.
+Netflix produces a wealth of original content, while a significant catalogue of non-original TV shows and films pads out the platform’s library.

 Some of the best series on Netflix such as Bridgerton, Bojack Horseman and Stranger Things have proved their worth over a number of series, while the service has also been putting an increasing focus on its film output in recent times.
 After enticing directors such as Martin Scorsese and David Fincher to work for the streamer, the platform has also made quite a stir at the Oscars as some of the best movies on Netflix such as The Power of the Dog and Don't Look Up scored multiple nominations.

-One criticism that Netflix has faced is that it has been known to cancel shows before they’ve been able to finish – with fan-favourite shows such as Daredevil, Anne With an E and The OA cancelled ahead of their time despite positive reviews.
+One criticism is that Netflix has been known to prematurely cancel shows – with fan-favourite shows such as Daredevil, Anne With an E and The OA cancelled ahead of their time despite positive reviews.

 What original content does Netflix include?

-As mentioned above, Netflix produces an astronomical amount of original content – ranging from drama series to reality shows to documentaries.
-In 2021 alone, the platform released a new original film every week – and that figure may well rise in the future.
-The service has also picked up series such as Black Mirror and Cobra Kai – previously produced by third parties – as its own original content.
+Netflix produces an astronomical amount of original content – ranging from drama series to reality shows to documentaries; in 2021 alone, the platform released a new original film every week.
+The service has also picked up series such as Black Mirror and Cobra Kai, which were previously produced by third parties.

 What non-original content does Netflix include?

-As things stand, Netflix has a substantial library of non-original content – comprising both films and TV.
-However, as more streaming services emerge, it is losing some of this content – with Disney content relocating to Disney+ and several BBC programmes moving to BritBox.
-You can sign up for a 7-day free BritBox trial here.
+As things stand, Netflix has a substantial library of non-original films and TV.
+However, as more streaming services emerge, it's losing some of this content, with Disney content relocating to Disney Plus, and several BBC programmes moving to ITVX.

 Is Netflix good for families?